Today, we’ll be taking a closer look at the portable and affordable digital piano from Casio’s Privia line – the Casio PX-160.

 Check out this guide to learn how to choose the best-sounding headphones for your digital piano.

 When it comes to entry-level digital pianos, Casio knows its business.
-The PX-160 is one of the best options you can get in the 450-550$ price range.
+The PX-160 is one of the best options you can get for less than $600.

 It’s for anyone who wants an instrument that feels and sounds very close to an acoustic piano, but at the same time portable and affordable.
 The piano would be a great choice for both beginners and more experienced players.